Irwin switches to BSB Honda after NW200 issues

 'We have lots to look forward to'

-Irwin added it felt like "de ja vu" compared to 2019 when he struggled to get to grips with his Kawasaki on the opening day before storming to pole position and victory.
+Irwin added it felt like "deja vu" compared to 2019 when he struggled to get to grips with his Kawasaki on the opening day before storming to pole position and victory.

 "In 2019 I struggled on that bike all the time whereas the Honda I absolutely love," he added.